 - St. Catherine of Siena

 Studies show that academic performance is positively impacted when there’s an atmosphere of care and connection.
-With the West Catholic Households System, student care and connectedness will be intentionally amplified, especially by the persistent presence of the adult mentor for all four years of a student’s WC career.
-The Households System will address student’s social and emotional learning through the lens of our mission to Form Disciples of Christ.
+With the West Catholic Household System, student care and connectedness will be intentionally amplified, especially by the persistent presence of the adult mentor for all four years of a student’s WC career.
+The Household System will address student’s social and emotional learning through the lens of our mission to form disciples of Christ.
 These so-called “soft skills,” like cooperation and empathy, while vital for both career success and excellence in responding to one’s vocation from God, are often lacking in our tech-focused world.
-The Households System model is designed to support students in their integral development.
+The Household System model is designed to support students in their integral development.

 Yes!
 Class-level camaraderie is an important part of high school.
 Students will still identify with their freshman, sophomore, junior and senior classmates.
-The West Catholic Households System just provides additional opportunities to get to know and learn from students in other grades.
-Placement in a Household isn’t a replacement for one’s grade level – it’s a bonus!
-Within the Household structure, students will be able to interact with a diverse cross-section of the student body.
+The West Catholic Household System just provides additional opportunities to get to know and learn from students in other grades.
+Placement in a household isn’t a replacement for one’s grade level – it’s a bonus!
+Within the household structure, students will be able to interact with a diverse cross-section of the student body.